- 1. Introduction

 - 10. Reviewing Best Interest Decisions

-Someone can only make a decision on behalf of someone else if that person lacks the mental capacity to make that particular decision for themselves.
-The worker cannot make a decision on behalf of someone who has capacity just because s/he disagrees with the decision they have made, or feels it to be a risky decision.
+Decisions can only be made on behalf of someone else if that person lacks the mental capacity to make the particular decision for themselves.
+Workers cannot make a decision on behalf of someone who has mental capacity to do so just because they disagree with the decision they have made, or feel it to be a risky decision.
 A formal assessment of capacity must be made by following the Hull City Council guidance on Assessing Mental Capacity and must be carefully documented.

 If someone has fluctuating capacity or there is a reasonable belief that the person will regain capacity in the near future, consideration must be given to whether the decision can wait until they have capacity or to whether a short term decision can be made.
 This leaves open the opportunity for the person to make the long term decision for themselves when they have the capacity to do so.

 When making a best interest decision, the worker must consider the person’s current and future interests, weigh them up and decide on balance, which is the best course of action for that person.

 The worker must avoid discriminating against the person by making assumptions about what is in their best interest based on their presenting needs, for example assuming that all frail older people need residential care or that all people with a learning disability want to live independently.